-- A French Diploma approved by the Ministry of National Education validating 2 years of higher education study, such as BTS or DUT. - A French Diploma validating a post-High School/GCE 'A' course of study of at least 2 years approved or certified RNCP level III, - For the study level 'Licence 2' (2 years of higher education study) obtained at university only: proof of pass validating 120 ECTS credits: an official document on university-headed paper must be presented.

-- For students from ENS Cachan: documentary evidence of pass with 120 ECTS credits at Licence 2 level awarded by the ENS Cachan Examination Board. - For Preparatory Classes 'Scientific' option: an official statement confirming success in first 2 years of study in preparatory classes, on paper with High Schoolheaded paper, equivalent to 120 ECTS credits. - Non-French Diploma: evidence of success obtaining 120 ECTS credits. - All diplomas giving access to Passerelle 2 examination.
+- A French diploma approved by the French government validating 2 years of higher education study, such as BTS or DUT. - A French Diploma validating a post-High School/GCE 'A' course of study of at least 2 years approved or certified RNCP level III, - For the study level 'Licence 2' (2 years of higher education study) obtained at university only: proof of pass validating 120 ECTS credits: an official document on university-headed paper must be presented. - For students from ENS Cachan: documentary evidence of pass with 120 ECTS credits at Licence 2 level awarded by the ENS Cachan Examination Board. - For Preparatory Classes 'Scientific' option: an official statement confirming success in first 2 years of study in preparatory classes, on paper with High School-headed paper, equivalent to 120 ECTS credits. - Non-French Diploma: evidence of success obtaining 120 ECTS credits. - All diplomas giving access to Passerelle 2 examination.

-NOTES:
+NOTES :

 - No equivalence in ECTS credits awarded by a post High-School course after 3 or 5 years of study will be accepted. - Students registered in Preparatory classes (Economic and Commercial sections) are not eligible to be candidates for the Passerelle 1 examination, even if they can provide evidence of their 120 credits.
-These students have a special test (BCE) which is available for them.